Version 3.12.0

 The GM finding out what a PC does often takes the form of the direct question "What do you do?" asked to a player or a group of players, but it doesn't have to be phrased like that.
 As long as the GM finds out what a PC does, it doesn't matter what phrasing (if any) the GM uses.

-The GM should not jump straight to making something bad happen if at least one PC would reasonably have a chance to prevent or mitigate it.
+The GM should not jump straight to making something bad happen if at least one PC could reasonably have a chance to prevent or mitigate it.
 In that case, the GM should show the player(s) the threat first, then find out what at least one of them does before any negative consequences happen.
 If the PC(s) would have no chance to prevent or mitigate the bad thing, or if they had the chance but failed to do so, the GM can just make the bad thing happen.

 When the GM moves the spotlight onto a player the GM should resolve that player's actions and situation up to a satisfactory point, then move the spotlight to someone else.
 This may take a single action or several actions (or even longer, if the situation calls for it).
 The GM can move the spotlight at any time, even if it would leave the player on a cliffhanger.
 There's no exact rule for how long the spotlight should stay on one player, but the goal is for every player to feel like they got a fair and satisfactory amount of time to contribute to the game.